 To sidestep violating a constitutional right to travel between states, Idaho’s law would make illegal only the in-state segment of a trip to an out-of-state abortion provider.

 Once it lands on his desk, the governor will have five days to either sign or veto the bill or allow it to become law without his signature.
 Little is against abortion and has supported Idaho’s stringent abortion bans.

 Idaho is one of 13 states that already effectively ban abortion in all stages of pregnancy, and is one of a handful of states that already have laws penalizing those who help people of any age obtain abortions.

-During the Senate debate Thursday morning, Democratic Sen. Melissa Wintrow said the legislation “further shackles young girls that need help,” and harms those who try to help them.
+Democratic Sen. Melissa Wintrow said the legislation “further shackles young girls that need help,” and harms those who try to help them.

 "I think we all know that Idaho has the strictest abortion bans in the country,” Wintrow said.
 “It is criminal, it is totally banned, and this bill adds insult to injury in my estimation.”

 But Sen. Todd Lakey, a Republican, said the legislation will “help protect our kids.
 It does help prevent and protect against abortion, especially those that occur without consent of a parent in another state.”